-The |SELECT| clause of a query takes a list of terms, which include null or constant values, and references to attributes one of the tables in the form $n.x$, where $n$ is the index referring to a table in the $\kwfrom$ clause, and $x$ is an attribute name.
-Conditions for the |WHERE| clause of queries include Booleans and Boolean operators (|TRUE|, |FALSE|, |AND|, |OR|, |NOT|), comparison of terms with |NULL|, membership tests for tuples ($\vect{t}~[\kwnot]~\kwin~Q$), non-emptiness of the result of subqueries (|EXISTS Q|), and custom predicates $P^n(\vect{t_n})$ (where $P^n$ is an $n$-ary Boolean predicate, and $\vect{t_n}$ an $n$-tuple of terms.
+Conditions for the |WHERE| clause of queries include Booleans and Boolean operators (|TRUE|, |FALSE|, |AND|, |OR|, |NOT|), comparison of conditions with |TRUE|, comparison of terms with |NULL|, membership tests for tuples ($\vect{t}~[\kwnot]~\kwin~Q$), non-emptiness of the result of subqueries (|EXISTS Q|), and custom predicates $P^n(\vect{t_n})$ (where $P^n$ is an $n$-ary Boolean predicate, and $\vect{t_n}$ an $n$-tuple of terms).

 The abstract syntax we have presented in Section~\ref{sec:syntax} is made concrete in Coq by means of inductive types. \begin{coq} Inductive pretm : Type := | tmconst : BaseConst -> pretm | tmnull : pretm | tmvar : FullVar -> pretm